songster-sa/aws-sw-arch-associate-notes/readme.md

      - update 3rd party name servers to use route53 name servers
 - Create an inbound endpoint on Route 53 Resolver and then DNS resolvers on the on-premises network can forward DNS queries to Route 53 Resolver via this endpoint
 - Create an outbound endpoint on Route 53 Resolver and then Route 53 Resolver can conditionally forward queries to resolvers on the on-premises network via this endpoint
+- you configure active-passive type only using the failover routing policy

 ## On-premise strategies
 - DMS - db migration service
 - SMS - server migration service